Master of Science in Cyber Security

-Our master’s degree programs in cyber security provide an experiential learning-rich curriculum tailored to your interests and industry’s needs.
-The programs offer personalized capstone options and a large number of elective courses.
-Flexible course scheduling within our programs enables you to start taking classes during either fall or spring semester.
-We offer a research-based Master of Science in Cyber Security and a coursework-based Master in Cyber Security.
-You can pick the degree that best fits with your professional goals and interests.
+Our master’s degree program in cyber security provides an experiential learning-rich curriculum tailored to your interests and industry’s needs.
+The program offers personalized capstone options for research and professional tracks with a large number of elective courses.
+Flexible course scheduling within our programs allows you to start taking classes during either fall or spring semester.

-Our research-intensive degree program offers two capstone options (thesis or project) for you to work on cyber security research projects under the guidance of a faculty research mentor.
-This program helps you develop skills to investigate cyber security issues, discover new cyber security knowledge and present your research to professionals in the industry or academia.
-After completing this program, you’ll be prepared to continue your research and development in cyber security areas or work in industry, practicing learned professional skills.
+Our research capstone options (thesis or project) engage you in cyber security research projects under the guidance of a faculty research mentor.
+Research capstones help you develop skills to investigate cyber security issues, discover new cyber security knowledge and present your research to professionals in industry or academia.
+After completing a research capstone, you’ll be prepared to continue your research and development in cyber security areas or work in industry, practicing your professional skills.

-Our program will train you with the latest technology trends in cyber security through a combination of core and elective courses.
-The capstone course, Experiential Learning in Cyber Security, provides you with opportunities to learn about real-world cyber-attacks and design defense strategies through The University of Toledo’s Cyber Range.
+Our professional capstone option will train you with the latest technological trends in cyber security through a combination of core and elective courses.
+The capstone course, Experiential Learning in Cyber Security, prepares you to address real-world cyber-attacks and design defense strategies through The University of Toledo’s Cyber Range.
 Guided by UToledo IT security professionals, the capstone course will help you develop the competencies you need to work as a cyber security professional in a rapidly evolving IT world.

 Meet Sai Naini